RustFestEU/transcript/talks/03-felix-klock.md

 Co Senator and contra eventer, with respect to archetype.
 And again, this is me repeating myself.
-The idea is the caller can feed in a specific day and get out more general X and it's more liberal N providing a function that request accept any at all, generalizing the potential inputs and narrowing the potential outputs as to why if you want to have Y arrow C and X arrow -- think about that for a little bit.
+The idea is the caller can feed in a specific Y and get out more general X and it's more liberal N providing a function that request accept any at all, generalizing the potential inputs and narrowing the potential outputs as to why if you want to have Y arrow C and X arrow -- think about that for a little bit.
-Now, we might ask the question, does Rust have thesis properties and it kind of variance property I've been describing?
+Now, we might ask the question, does Rust have these properties and it kind of variance property I've been describing?
 We can try plugging in those types I just showed at the very beginning.
 Here, I have a reference to a vector and integer, and I showed how on the left-hand side of this picture, how these things are compatible.
 But if I try to generalize that to this Senator type stuff N terms of functions, and make a function type that rather than vector and pass it to a thing that want ace function that returns an integer slice T turns out this doesn't compile.
 Rust compiler rejects this there's something funny going on here.